According to scientists, the lifetime urge to travel the world is stored in a gene.

 As a writer you can inspire others with your stories.

-The painting you finished after several months of editing and changing can motivate others to reveal their artistic talent.
+The painting you finished after several months of modifying can motivate others to reveal their artistic talent.

-The advice you posted in a forum because you gained some knowledge about a certain matter, can be the life changing solution for the questioner.
+The advice you posted in a forum because you gained some knowledge about a certain matter, can be the life changing solution for another questioner.

-The volunteering project your friend fanatically longs for was proposed by you, thanks to your good application skills.
+The volunteering project was offered to you, thanks to your good application skills.

-Your new boss will never forget, how you showed her another way of solving the same task, but in a shorter time.
+Your new boss will never forget, how you showed your colleague another way of solving the same task, but in a shorter time.

 The guy who brags how good he looks is taught a keen lesson by the girl, that he would have never ever dated.

-The tips you share on your blog about how to save money can help someone, who is afraid to travel because he thinks he would run out of money.
+The tips you share on your blog about how to save money can help someone, who is afraid to travel because he thinks he would lose everything.

-The apartment in the new city you hardly belongs now to a young student, who was afraid to move to a new city because he was afraid, that he would never find an apartment.
+The apartment in the new city belongs now to a young student, who was afraid to move to a new city because he believed, that he would never find an apartment.

 Following your dreams can have a positive and inspiring impact on someone else crossing your way.